FRUITAL INVESTMENT GROUP AND WEALTH MANAGEMENT -

 Sales Charge (or Load)—

-The amount that investors pay when they purchase (front-end load) or redeem (back-end load) shares in a mutual fund, similar to a brokerage commission.
+redeem (back-end load) shares in a mutual fund, similar to a brokerage

-Secondary Market—markets where existing securities are bought and sold.
+Secondary Market—markets where existing securities are bought and

-Shareholder Fees
+Shareholder Fees—

-Fees charged directly to investors in connection with particular investor transactions such as buying, selling, or exchanging shares or periodically with respect to account fees including sales loads, purchase or redemption fees.
+periodically with respect to account fees including sales loads, purchase or

 --------------